-After your initial consultation, if Dr Perrett or one of his colleagues thinks that a mole, lump or other problem area of skin may be cancerous, they will undertake a skin biopsy to investigate further.
+After your initial consultation, if your specialist thinks that a mole, lump or other problem area of skin may be cancerous, they will undertake a skin biopsy to investigate further.

 What is a skin biopsy?